cachho/repo-loader/README.md

-# gpt-repository-loader
+# gptrepo

-This is a package of the very excellent [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) by mpoon.
+This is a package of the very excellent [gptrepo](https://github.com/mpoon/gptrepo) by mpoon.

 Usage